anotherwildeboy/trie-storage/README.md

 ### get(datakey)

-Fetches stored data which is using a key of `datakey`.
+Fetches the stored data which is using a key of `datakey`.
 Returns `undefined` if no data is found.

 Example: